fuzzy-tribble/whoami/_sources/Questions.md

 (collective_conscious)=
 ## About collective conscious

 **What can we accomplish together that we cannot accomplish as individuals or small groups?** What if people from around the world could work together as seamlessly as the part within my body and mind?
+How can we predict the points where more becomes different in complex systems and what the next stage of different (rules) will be?